rochus-keller/Gingko/Readme.md

 - Download the code of this repository to a local folder and run `gcc *.c -std=c99 -lSDL2 -lm -o gingko` in this folder
 - Run `./gingko -sysout <path-to-sysout>`, or even simpler `./gingko <path-to-sysout>`; the sysout are located in the medley/loadups folder of the downloaded Medley deployment

-So far this guide applies to Unix systems including MacOS and Cygwin.
+So far this guide applies to Unix systems including Cygwin.
+For Mac M1 use the precompiled binary below.

+Native Windows support is work in progress.

 #### Status on 2024-10-04